 You can export data from the MS2 Peptides/Proteins page to several other file types for further analysis and collaboration.
 Before you export, make sure the grid you have applied includes the data you want to export.

-For more information on exporting MS2 data, see Export MS2 Runs
+Learn more about exporting MS2 data in this topic: Export MS2 Runs